FUTURE

 Close of Conference and Drinks Reception

 The pensions sector is entering a period of fundamental transformation.
-In this high-level opening session, leading voices from government, The Pensions Regulator (TPR), master trusts, corporate schemes, LGPS and the PPF come together for a candid conversation about what lies ahead.
+In this high-level opening session, leading voices from government, The Pensions Regulator (TPR), master trusts, corporate schemes and LGPS come together for a candid conversation about how policy translates into board and investment decisions.

 • Surplus sharing update and what options do schemes now have – run on, buyout, consolidate?

-• How will AI influence fund design, long-term strategy, asset allocation, and overall scheme sustainability?
+• AI's influence on fund design, asset allocation and scheme sustainability

 Networking Lunch